thibmonsel/torchdde/docs/usage/neural-dde.md

     This library only supports constant lag DDEs.
 Therefore we are unable to model state dependent DDEs.

 This examples trains a Neural DDE to reproduce a simple dataset of a delay logistic equation.
-The backward pass is compute with the adjoint method i.e `ddesolve_adjoint`.
+The backward pass is computed with the adjoint method.

 ```python
 import time